-This article is adapted from Corporate Tides, Chapters 13-14 by Robert Fritz (© Berrett-Kohler publisher)
+Portions adapted from Corporate Tides, Chapters 13-14, Robert Fritz (© Berrett-Kohler publisher)

 Vision & Structural Tension

 What is your company, department or unit’s vision?
-That is, what is the specific goal you are striving to achieve every day?
+What is the specific goal you are striving to achieve every day?

 Vision must be shared (not necessarily created together)

 A shared vision is the prime motivating force that powers a successful organization.
 Who creates the vision isn’t important.
 What’s important is that everybody participates in implementing the vision.
 It’s their level of investment that counts.
 If everyone in your company is on board with a clear, elevating goal, they will demonstrate their support through active participation.

 Effective leadership produces clarity.
 When people know not only what to do but why it is important to do it, a clear

 strategy (e.g. a business strategy) will expand viability.
 A good decision making method can be used to determine how best to move from here (objective reality) to there (specific vision.)

 While a leader encourages participation, involvement, and commitment, a true leader will take total responsibility for the organization and regard organizational failure ultimately as leadership failure.